howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 [^ Back to top](lesson_6.md#what-you-will-learn)

 ## Submit the form
-Now all the tests are passing we can call `getUser` when the login form has been submitted.
+Now all the tests are passing we can call the `getUser` function when the login form has been submitted.
-Open `login.php` and update the PHP code to look like this:
+Open `public/login.php` and update the PHP code to look like this:
 ```php
 <?php
 require_once '../common.php';